biscuit-auth/website/content/docs/guides/common-patterns.md

 </bc-datalog-playground>

 This method relies on the authorizer providing the facts to match on the request.
-It can be extended further by prviding more data, like a list of HTTP headers or a cryptographic hash of the body.
+It can be extended further by providing more data, like a list of HTTP headers or a cryptographic hash of the body.